Zendro-dev/Zendro-dev.github.io/non-developer_documentation.md

 ### GUI

 To upload the csv file through the GUI, go to the model on the left-side panel and use the import button.
 It will ask you to select a file from your computer and automatically fill the table.

 ### API

 To upload the csv file through the API, you can make a request from the terminal to:

-`curl -XPOST [URL] -H 'Content-Type: mulipart/form-data' -F 'query=mutation{ bulkAdd[Model name]Csv{[Primary key] } }' -F csv_file=@[file path]`
+`curl -XPOST [URL] -H 'Content-Type: mulipart/form-data' -F 'query=mutation{ bulkAdd[Model name]Csv }' -F csv_file=@[file path]`

 For example:

-`curl -XPOST http:/ Zendrodev.conabio.gob.mx:3000/graphql -H 'Content-Type: mulipart/form-data' -F 'query=mutation{ bulkAddSpecimenCsv{specimen_id } }' -F csv_file=@specimen.csv`
+`curl -XPOST http:/ Zendrodev.conabio.gob.mx:3000/graphql -H 'Content-Type: mulipart/form-data' -F 'query=mutation{ bulkAddSpecimenCsv }' -F csv_file=@specimen.csv`